zaayush/Prototyping-Lab-Workshop/README.md

 o	Image Options – Positive: Enabled
 -	Click on the “DOWNLOAD” button at the bottom right corner.
 -	Then, you’ll see a download page popping up, click on “Lithophane” button to download the STL file.
--	Here, you can also click on “Color Lithophane” button to download the color filter image file.
+-	Optional: Here, you can also click on “Color Lithophane” button to download the color filter image file.

 2. Setting up the slicing parameters on Cura:
 -	Open the STL file which you just downloaded from the website.